 Q. How big will the garden be?

-A. The size of a school learning garden or a home vegetable garden is up to you!
-The size of your garden will be determined by what crops you would like to grow (some vegetable crops need more room to grow than others), how much space you have to work with, and your budget.
+A. The size of a school learning garden is up to you!
+The size of the garden will be determined by what crops you would like to grow (some vegetable crops need more room to grow than others), how much space you have to work with, and your budget.

 Q. How long will it take you to build the garden?